MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/Change-mocks-file.md

 # Change mocks file

-By default, the proxy looks for a file called `responses.json` in the directory that the proxy is started from.
+By default, Dev Proxy looks for a file called `responses.json` in the current working directory.

 To tell proxy to use a file with a different name, use: